ccolon/disruptsc/README.md

 - `road_edges.geojson`
 There is only one file for the multimodal layer, which describe the edges.
 There is no multimodal node.

-The edge's geometry is LineString, the node's geometry is Point.
+The edge's geometry is *LineString*, the node's geometry is *Point*.

 Nodes should contains at least the following attributes:
-- id: int, one unique id per mode
+- `id`: int, one unique id per mode

 Edges should contains at least the following attributes:
-- id: int, one unique id per mode
+- `id`: int, one unique id per mode
-- surface: paved or unpaved
+- `surface`: paved or unpaved.
+If unknown you can put everything as "paved"
-- class: class category, for instance primary, secondary, etc.
+- `class`: class category, for instance primary, secondary, etc. If unknown you can leave it empty.
-- km: length in km
+- `km`: length in km
-- multimodes (for multimodal edges only): define which type of multimodel link, for instance "roads-waterways" or "railways-maritime"
+- `multimodes` (for multimodal edges only): define which type of multimodel link, for instance "roads-waterways" or "railways-maritime"
-- capacity (optional): maximum handling capacity per time step
+- `capacity`: maximum handling capacity per time step.
+If unknown you can leave it empty.

+Nodes and Edges should not contain the following attributes:
+- `index`

-Based on these input files, the model creates one networkx.Graph object representing the transport network.
+Based on these input files, the model creates one *networkx.Graph* object representing the transport network.

 #### Transport Parameters